Boston Frozen Pipe Repair

-- The temperature is below freezing: If the temperature outside isn’t cold enough to freeze the water inside your pipes, then odds are the water inside probably isn’t frozen.
+- The temperature is below freezing: If, however, the temperature outside isn’t cold enough to freeze the water inside your pipes, then odds are the water inside probably isn’t frozen.
 After all, the temperature outside is what causes the water inside to freeze.

 - No running water: The simplest test for a frozen water pipe: turn on your faucets.
 If water comes flowing freely from all faucets, then you’re probably in the clear.
 If one or more isn’t receiving running water, then you may have a frozen pipe somewhere.